Chase1242/WightwaterPort/Waterdeep Info/Chapter 2 - Trollskull Alley.md

 - The harper mission was talking to Maxeene, a talking mare and [[Harpers|Harper]] contact that had information on some Zhent operatives.
 Navreyi successfully got and relayed the info to [[Mirt]].
 - A fireball went off at the end of the session.
 - Level up
+- During the events of the session, the news and details of the murder of a minor noble family reach the ears of both [[Brindle 'Lickleaf' Nackle]] and [[Ahrie Ola Teetons]]
+	- The total dead were 5 servants, 4 children of the parents, and the 2 parents
+	- Both parents were tied up
+	- One of the parents is partially stone, with a chunk of their head seemingly torn off
+	- The other just has a hole, similar to the hole in their partners head, ripped off
+	- The servants each had their throats slit
+	- Three guards were found, drooling and unresponsive to all sensory inputs
+	- The (adult) children, were each tied up and seem to have been tortured and killed before the parents
+	- A couple floorboards were yanked up, revealing an empty space, suggesting that there was a chest or some other container hidden there
 ## Timeline of session
-- 2 days to level up
+- 2 days to level up - done on 18th
 	- spent cleaning n stuff as well
-- 1 for Vajra, Opera, and Zhent mission
+- 1 for Vajra, Opera, and Zhent mission - 19th
-- 1 for Maxeene
+- 1 for Maxeene - 20th
-- 2 for icy roads
+- 2 for icy roads - 22nd
-- 3 for level up
+- 3 for level up - 25th